 There’s something we’ve got to tell you: You rock.
 You’ve started your business, and now you’re at the point where you’re ready to hire a few new employees and set up payroll.

 It’s a big milestone for you — and you’ve created a job for someone else.
 How cool is that?

 As exciting as growing can be, it comes with a new set of challenges.
 Terms like “business structure” and “EIN” are entering your vocabulary, and you’re probably starting to encounter a few confusing emotions that are the polar opposites of the elation you’ve felt so far.

 We get it; we’ve helped thousands of business owners through rites of passage like setting up payroll for the first time.

+We’ve broken down the steps into two parts: what to do before setting up payroll, and how to kick-start the process.
 Here’s our best advice for meeting most of the regulatory requirements for running payroll while saving yourself time and protecting yourself from IRS penalties.

 Step 1: Get an EIN

 Before you can hire anyone, you need to get an EIN (Employer Identification Number) from the IRS.
 In case the terminology gets confusing, people also often refer to EINs as an “Employer Tax ID.”